Armine13/RoboticsProject/README.md

 But you may not run it properly, because these launch files are not designed for wireless real-time processing.

-The wireless internet speed is very slow, so we cannot send too much information from laptop on the robot to workstation through wireless internet connection.
-Of course, with such low data transfer speed, we cannot make it run in real-time.
+The wireless internet speed is very slow, so we cannot transfer too much information from laptop on the robot to workstation through wireless internet connection.
+Of course, with such low data transfer speed, we cannot make it work in real-time.
 There are some ideas to make it work in real-time and wireless process: 1)reduce the frame rate  2)reduce the image resolution  3)compress the information.

-So here it is recommended to use this launch file written by us, to make sure it works in real-time with wireless wifi:
+So it is recommended to use this launch file written by us, to make sure it works in real-time with wireless wifi:

 ```